gmp26/md2html/README.md

 md2html
 =======

 md2html walks a directory of markdown files, running pandoc on each one to create a similar tree of html files.
-It is hugely more efficient when processing a large number of files.
+It is hugely more efficient than scripting multiple pandoc executions when processing a large number of files.
 On 4000 files we saw an 8 minute run reduce to a 10 second run.

 Installation
 ---